Skip to main content

 Managing Customers Programmatically

-Let's start by managing customers programmatically.
-If you'd like to see examples of these queries and mutations in code, check out this python script that wraps many of the customer-related queries and mutations.
+You can manage customers programmatically.
+If you would like to see examples of these queries and mutations in code, check out this Python script that wraps many of the customer-related queries and mutations.

 If you know the ID of the customer you would like to query, use the customer query.
 The myCustomerId (you can call it anything) query variable that you pass into the query is substituted in for customer(id), and a customer with the given ID is returned: